protobo998's Personal Name List

 Usage: Italian, Spanish, Portuguese

-Pronounced: chee-PRYA-no(Italian) thee-PRYA-no(European Spanish) see-PRYA-no(Latin American Spanish)
+Pronounced: chee-PRYA-no(Italian) chee-pree-A-no(Italian) thee-PRYA-no(European Spanish) see-PRYA-no(Latin American Spanish)

 Italian, Spanish and Portuguese form of Cyprianus (see Cyprian).